 Join Sam, her Autistic brother Carl, estranged sister Lillian & friend Lewis, as they try to navigate life in a small town.
 It's 1993 and the south is in the worst drought in history but Carl is fascinated by weather.
-Hoping for a better life, they steal an ice-cream truck to become storm chasers.
+Hoping for a better life, they steal an ice-cream truck to chase a storm.

 About The Project

-Our belief is that film can move people in a way that causes them to see the world and others around them in a different way.
+Our belief is that film can move people in a way that allows them to see the world and others around them in a new perspective.
 That is why we were inspired to create Drought.

 What is Drought?

-We met three years ago in an acting class in Wilmington, NC; a town with a strong film history.
+Our beautiful town of Wilmington, NC & surrounding area is a community with a strong film history.
 As things shifted in the industry and productions left town, we decided to create our own films to tell inspiring stories, give jobs to those in our area, and experience to people passionate about learning this craft.
 When we heard about the Hometown Heroes Rally through Seed&Spark, we had to enter, it was exactly our heartbeat.

-Here are ways to join us in this adventure:
+Here are ways to join us in finishing this film:

 - Click the FOLLOW button on our page.
-In order to be considered for Hometown Heroes, we need at least 500...yes...500 followers!
+Followers help build our audience for the future.
 So go ahead, click the button!

 - Share, share, share!
 Please share our page to your social media platforms.
 Tell your mom, your dad, your co-workers, your neighbors, your high school ex boyfriend or anyone who is interested in Drought!

-- Contribute financially to the campaign (any amount is amazing) and be a part of helping us WIN the rally and bring this story to the big screen & small screen - all the screens!
+- Contribute financially to the campaign (any amount is amazing) and be a part of bringing this story to the big screen & small screen - all the screens!

-We cannot thank you enough for your interest and support in our feature film, Drought.
+We cannot thank you enough for your interest and support in this story.
 Our hope is to bring everyone together and celebrate the unique differences we have and we cannot do that without you!

 Use the WishList to pledge cash and loan items - or - Make a pledge by selecting an incentive directly.